Home » Breakfast Recipes » Holiday Themed Eggnog Waffles (Gluten-free)

 Eggnog Waffles on a plate with butter on top and cinnamon at the side

 I love the holidays and the fun foods that go along with it.
-Some of my winter favorite flavors are hot chocolate, peppermint, cranberry, rosemary, and of course eggnog.
+Some of my winter favorite flavors are hot chocolate, peppermint common with cookie recipes like Spiced Peppermint Cookies, cranberry, rosemary, and of course eggnog.
 My mother would often make her own eggnog from scratch, but store-bought works perfectly fine for this recipe.

 What makes the holiday even more fun is recipe hacks like these healthy and gluten-free Eggnog Waffles.
-Eggnog isn’t just for drinking and dessert anymore.
+Eggnog isn’t just for drinking and desserts like Eggnog Rice Pudding anymore.
 Breakfast is a perfect time to enjoy eggnog now thanks to these waffles.
 The eggnog is cooked right into them instead of milk, with added holiday spices of nutmeg and cinnamon.

 An overhead shot of pouring eggnog over some Eggnog Waffles